smart-data-models/data-models/pysmartdatamodels/README.md

 Smart Data Models
 ==================

-The [Smart Data Models](https://smartdatamodels.org) is a program lead by [4 organizations](https://smartdatamodels.org/index.php/faqs/) with the collaboration of [more than 70](https://smartdatamodels.org/index.php/statistics/) and open to collaboration.
+The [Smart Data Models](https://smartdatamodels.org) is a program lead by [4 organizations](https://smartdatamodels.org/index.php/faqs/) with the collaboration of [more than 80](https://smartdatamodels.org/index.php/statistics/) and open to collaboration.
 It provides multisector agile standardized free and open-licensed data models based either on actual use cases or on adopted open standards.
 The data models describe the entities and their attributes to be used in digital twins deployments, data spaces and other smart applications.
 The data models are grouped in subjects.
 Each subject is available at a unique repository at [https://smart-data-models.github.com](https://smart-data-models.github.com).
 Contributions to existing data models can be done there.
-New ones are done in the [incubated repository](https://github.com/smart-data-models/incubated/tree/master) once [filled this form](https://smartdatamodels.org/index.php/new-incubated-data-models/) for getting the permissions.
+New ones are drafted in the [incubated repository](https://github.com/smart-data-models/incubated/) once [filled this form](https://smartdatamodels.org/index.php/new-incubated-data-models/) for getting the permissions.
 [This manual](https://bit.ly/contribution_manual) helps you with the creation.
+There is a database of [contributors](https://smartdatamodels.org/index.php/contributors/) available.

 This python package includes all the data models and several functions (listed below) to use them in your developments.